 Applicants should have a bachelor's degree in biology, computer science, or a related field, with a GPA of at least 3.00 in their last 60 credits of study.
 Applicants should have taken courses in biology, computer science, calculus, physical chemistry, and statistics.
 Students with deficiencies in one or more of these areas may be required to take additional courses from the undergraduate curriculum.

-To apply, prospective students should complete a George Mason University Admissions Application, supply two copies of official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
-Applicants should also include three letters of recommendation and official scores obtained on the GRE general exam.
-The GRE requirement will be waived if the student holds a master's degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
-TOEFL scores are required for all international applicants.
+To apply, prospective students should complete a George Mason University Admissions Application, supply a copy of official transcripts from each college and graduate institution attended, a current résumé, and an expanded goals statement.
+Applicants should also include two letters of recommendation.
+TOEFL or IELTS scores are required for all international applicants.

 For policies governing all graduate programs, see AP.6 Graduate Policies.